 No matter how educated you are, there is always room to learn more.
 When in between jobs, it’s the perfect time for you to update your knowledge.
 The good thing is that there are various ways you can go about doing it.

 Some people opt to get a certification which can be a faster way of updating your knowledge.
-No matter what field you happen to work in, getting an IT certification could be useful as employers tend to like IT savvy individuals.
+No matter what field you happen to work in, getting an IT certification could be useful for employers like IT-savvy individuals.
 It also creates an opportunity for you to develop new transferable skills.

 Another benefit of getting a certification is that it could help increase your pay.
 PayScale provided Monster with the best certifications and the differences they made in annual pay.
 Most jobs saw a 25% increase in pay, which is an amount that makes acquiring a certification worthwhile.

 3. Develop Your Skills

 Similar to the last point, developing your skills could help you significantly when hunting for work.
 Seeing as you have more free time, use it to practice the skills you’re going to need in your desired roles.
 If, for example, you hope to get a job as a journalist, ensure you’re polishing your writing skills and working on creating engaging content.

 Aside from developing technical skills, don’t forget to work on developing your soft skills too.
 Knowing how to communicate, deliver presentations, or handle stress will always be useful.
-Some employers even value these skills more highly than certain hard skills as hard skills can always be taught, but soft skills are more innate in job search.
+Some employers value these skills more highly than certain hard skills as hard skills can always be taught, but soft skills are more innate in the job search.

 4. Work Smart

 Working smart isn’t something that only applies to those who are employed.
-It is possible to use hacks that will make your job hunt less arduous and help improve your productivity levels.
-When you work smart, you focus on tasks that are going to yield the best results as opposed to just being busy for the sake of it.
+It is possible to use hacks to make your job hunt less arduous and help improve your productivity levels.
+When you work smart, you focus on tasks that will yield the best results as opposed to just being busy for its sake.